Differential pressure transmitter

 • Measure pressure variations to ensure machine safety.

-• Manage air pressure in HVAC ducts and ventilation and air-conditioning systems
+• Regulate air pressure difference in HVAC ducts and ventilation and air-conditioning systems

-• Control pressure in ballast systems and monitor pressure differences in ships' fuel systems
+• Control differential pressure in ballast systems and monitor pressure differences in ships' fuel systems

-• Monitor pipe pressure for pump control and detect pressure differences to assess the level of clogging of water filters in water treatment units.
+• Monitor differential pressure in pipes for pump control and detect pressure differences to assess the level of clogging of water filters in water treatment units.

 What are the advantages of the differential pressure transmitter?